jakopako/goskyr/README.md

   count: 1 # number of clicks
 ```

 Note that these clicks are executed before the data is scraped.
+Also the interaction configuration will be ignored if `renderJs` is not set to `true` because only in that case is the website actually run within a headless browser.

 ### Pagination